H. G. Wells: Film adaptations

 The novels and short stories of H. G. Wells have been adapted for cinema.
-These include Island of Lost Souls (1932), The Invisible Man (1933), Things to Come (1936), The Man Who Could Work Miracles (1937), The War of the Worlds (1953), The Time Machine (1960), First Men in the Moon (1964), The Island of Dr. Moreau (1977), Time After Time (1979), The Island of Dr. Moreau (1996), The Time Machine (2002), War of the Worlds (2005) and War of the Worlds (2025).
+These include Island of Lost Souls (1932), The Invisible Man (1933), Things to Come (1936), The Man Who Could Work Miracles (1937), The War of the Worlds (1953), The Time Machine (1960), First Men in the Moon (1964), The Island of Dr. Moreau (1977), Time After Time (1979), The Island of Dr. Moreau (1996), The Time Machine (2002, Directed by his great-grandson Simon Wells), War of the Worlds (2005), The Invisible Man (2020) and War of the Worlds (2025).

 Literary papers

 In 1954, the University of Illinois Urbana-Champaign purchased the H. G. Wells literary papers and correspondence collection.
 The university's Rare Book & Manuscript Library holds the largest collection of Wells manuscripts, correspondence, first editions and publications in the United States.
 Among these is unpublished material and the manuscripts of such works as The War of the Worlds and The Time Machine.
 The collection includes first editions, revisions and translations.
 The letters contain general family correspondence, communications from publishers, material regarding the Fabian Society, and letters from politicians and public figures, most notably George Bernard Shaw and Joseph Conrad.